Academic Summer Camp

 2020 Registration Dates – Additional Dates will be posted

-May 9, 2020 – Family Fun Day – Registration & Health Screening – Eureka Park
+May 9, 2020 (CANCELED DUE TO COVID-19) – Family Fun Day – Registration & Health Screening – Fallon Park

-We will only provide health screenings at our Family Fun Day events (April 25 and May 9).
+We will only provide health screenings at our Family Fun Day events (April 25 and May 9) (CANCELED DUE TO COVID-19).
 If you are unable to attend these events, you must provide a copy of your child’s annual physical exam with your application.
 The physical exam must be valid until August 7, 2020.

 2020 Session Dates